Which Foreign Aid Programs Work? The U.S. Runs A Test — But Won't Talk About It

 "It was really an exciting moment to be able to say, 'Okay, this is not just one experiment happening in one place with one program.
 This actually has the potential to be a global initiative at USAID and really, with that, the potential for transformational change.' "

 But as Handel and members of the DIV team traveled through about 30 countries pitching the USAID country missions on the idea, they ran into a new obstacle.
-Over and over again, Healy says, staffers at the country missions would say, this is political risky.
+Over and over again, Healy says, staffers at the country missions would say, this is politically risky.

 "It was a theme that every mission had to grapple with," she says.
 "If the results of a cash benchmarking experiment demonstrate that our non-cash USAID program was either lower impact or less cost effective ... that would open up USAID to criticisms from Congress and the American public."

 Such a reaction would be unfair, adds Healy, who has since left USAID for the nonprofit Evidence Action.
-She argues that a disappointing assessment doesn't mean foreign aid is wasteful and pointless.
+She argues that a disappointing assessment shouldn't lead to the conclusion that foreign aid is wasteful and pointless.
 It's just a sign you need to figure out how to improve the program.

-But Healy doesn't fault USAID staffers for worrying that's not how things would play out.
-She thinks they might be right to fear a backlash from Congress or the public.
+But Healy doesn't fault USAID staffers for worrying about a possible backlash from Congress or the public.
 "It's a real risk," she says.
 And she adds, the risk has only increased since the election of a president who has complained that the U.S. spends too much helping people in other countries instead of looking after its own, and whose proposed budgets have included deep cuts to foreign aid.

 "I think it's a particularly challenging time for government agencies to pursue evidence-based policymaking," says Healy.